swdotcom/update-and-apply-kubernetes-configs/README.md

 ## Example usage

-Given a deployment yaml that is committed to the codebase.
+Given kubernetes configurations that are committed to the codebase.

 `k8/deployment.yaml`
 ```yaml